DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.10](#7.10) Implement recovery strategies (OSG-9 Chpt 18)
 - **Recovery strategy**: a plan for restoring critical business components, systems, and operations following a disruption
-- **Disaster recovery (DR)**: set of practices that enables an organization to minimize loss of, and restore, mission-critical technology infrastructure after a catastrophic incident
+- **Disaster recovery (DR)**: set of practices that enables an organization to minimize loss of, and restore, mission-critical technology infrastructure after a catastrophic incident.
+A disaster is any event that can disrupt normal IT operations and can be either natural or manmade.
+Hacking and terrorism are examples of manmade disasters, while flooding and fire are examples of natural disasters.
 - **Business continuity (BC)**: set of practices that enables an organization to continue performing its critical functions through and after any disruptive event
 - 7.10.1 Backup storage strategies
     - Backup strategies are driven by org goals and objectives and usually focus on backup and restore time as well as storage needs